 - Mirrored turning

-- Turret synchronization and simulation
+- Turret synchronisation and simulation

 Individual Element offsets Surfcams turning cycles offer the ability to specify offsets to individual turned diameters, bores, grooves and faces.
 This function is useful where a turned component needs some elements to be finished turned, and others to be left a grinding allowance for subsequent machining or heat treatment.